Sanchez042004/Heart-Diabetes-ML/README.md

 ## Data Splitting

-To evaluate the performance of our models accurately, we split the dataset into training and testing sets.
+To evaluate the performance of our models accurately, I split the dataset into training and testing sets.
 Typically, 70-80% of the data was allocated for training, while the remaining 20-30% was reserved for testing.

 ## Model Selection

-We carefully selected appropriate algorithms, including decision trees and logistic regression, after thorough testing to determine the models that best fit our dataset.
+I carefully selected appropriate algorithms, including decision trees and logistic regression, after thorough testing to determine the models that best fit our dataset.
 Various parameters were fine-tuned to enhance model performance.

 ## Disease Detection

-Utilizing the trained models, we implemented disease detection algorithms capable of accurately identifying heart diseases or diabetes based on new patient data.
+Utilizing the trained models, I implemented disease detection algorithms capable of accurately identifying heart diseases or diabetes based on new patient data.

 ## Main Causes of Heart Disease & Diabetes